1. The first usage of IF function: single condition judgment

 Formula: =IF(D3>=60,"pass","fail")

-Explanation: The first parameter D3>=60 of the IF function indicates whether the [Chinese] score is greater than or equal to 60; the second parameter "pass" indicates that if the Chinese score is greater than or equal to 60 points, the returned result is pass; the third parameter The parameter "fail" means that when the Chinese score is less than 60 points, the returned result is failed.
+Explanation: The first parameter D3>=60 of the IF function indicates whether the [Chinese] score is greater than or equal to 60; the second parameter "pass" indicates that the result returned is a pass if the Chinese score is greater than or equal to 60 points; the third parameter "fail" indicates that the result returned is a fail if the Chinese score is less than 60 points.

 2. The second usage of the IF function: Determine whether the budget has been exceeded